jeugenio103/Project-3/README.md

 - Lastly, how did collaborations have an effect on track popularity?

-We analyzed the effects of collaborated tracks amongst 88 riising artists having a popularity rating over 43%, with higher danceability and energy scores being above average.
+We analyzed the effects of collaborated tracks amongst 88 rising artists having a popularity rating over 43%, with higher danceability and energy scores being above average.
 Nonetheless, 88Rising music pushes for more than a neutral, but attractive atmosphere that gives a unlike feel to their tracks.